Opening a Corporate Bank Account in Singapore

 Ease of banking and stability of the banking system is one of top considerations for businesses when choosing their base for operations.
 Below are some of the key facts that you should know about the banking industry in Singapore:

 - Singapore is a well-regarded, triple-A rated economy.
 It is ranked as the world’s fourth leading financial centre in the most recent edition of the Global Financial Centres Index (GFCI).
 With the recent turmoil and unrest in Hong Kong, it is now considered the world's third-best financial centre behind London and New York City.

-- Singapore offers a rich choice of banking and other financial services for corporate clients.
-Nearly all major banks of the world have a presence in Singapore.
+- Nearly all major banks of the world have a presence in Singapore.
 In addition, Singapore is host to several highly-regarded and very well-capitalized domestic banks.

 - Singapore’s banks are fully integrated into the global financial system and operate without any government-imposed financial controls on the movement of funds.
 As a result, a Singapore-based corporate bank account can receive funds from or send legal payments anywhere in the world, quickly and cheaply.